etsang647/covid-19-map/README.md

 python3 app.py
 ```

-Head over to http://localhost:5000/ to view the server.
+then head over to http://localhost:5000/ to visit the server.